Manta-Network/docs/docs/collator/CommunityCollatorProgram.md

-# 🧩  Community Collators Program
+# 🧩  Community Collator Program

 We would like to invite you to join the community collator program, in order to make Manta/Calamari more decentralized and more secure.
 Currently, Calamari collators program's application is open.